Palekh miniature

 Palekh miniature (Палехская миниатюра) is a Russian folk handicraft of a miniature painting, which is done with tempera paints on varnished articles made of papier-mâché (including the creation of small boxes, cigarette cases, and powder cases).

 History

-Palekh Russian lacquer art on papier-mâché first appeared in 1923 in the village of Palekh, located in the Palekhsky District (Ivanovo Oblast), and is based on a long local history of icon painting.
+Palekh Russian lacquer art first appeared in 1923 in the town of Palekh, located in the Palekhsky District (Ivanovo Oblast).
+It emerged from a long local history of icon painting which was threatened at the Bolshevik revolution in 1917.
+To preserve their heritage, skilled icon artists applied their traditional techniques like tempera and gilding techniques to a new secular art form inspired by Fedoskino lacquer art.
+Instead of religious imagery, the first Palekh boxes depicted fairytales and folklore scenes.

 An allegorical representation of the Third International in a 1927 Palekh miniature by Ivan Golikov.